 To design a robust modern data lake architecture, ensure the following:

 Without proper data governance, a data lake might soon turn into a data swamp, losing its purpose.
 A good design should include governance measures like auditing, data cataloging, security, data integrity, compliance, and consistency.
 Further, it is important to preserve data lineage, as the data moves through the lake, and requires tracking the data at transactional as well as filesystem level.
-Data lakes such as MongoDB Atlas Data Lake and Azure Databricks provide good data governance.
+Data lakes such as and Azure Databricks provide good data governance.

 Data lake has two main components — storage and compute.
 Storage workloads like databases are tuned to maximize performance as most of the application searches depend on database retrieval.
 Compute workloads like analytical workloads, batch workloads, and transactional workloads need a good amount of processor and storage resources.
 Similarly, a real-time workload prefers low latency and high availability for sensitive applications like banking, military, and medical systems.
 Each of these workloads should be isolated so that even if one cracks up, the others remain unaffected.
 MongoDB Data Lake supports isolated workloads.

 A data lake architecture consists of different zones or buckets for raw, conformed (or transformed), and purpose-built data that is ready to use for business use cases.
 Integrating a DevOps strategy into a data lake environment keeps the data lake reliable and clean.
 Organizations can automate the ETL tasks and set up continuous deployment pipelines easily, enabling developers to deliver applications on the data lake.
 However, setting up a DevOps strategy on a data lake environment needs a lot of planning, resources, and test cycles.